Why solar energy’s prospects look bright for 2020

 Batteries and storage set to take off

-We expect 2020 to see a pick-up in the energy storage market.
+With the installation problems resolved, we expect 2020 to see a pick-up in the energy storage market.
 There is a need for utilities to store power produced by renewable energy given the peaks and troughs of both renewable energy production and pricing.

 There are a number of different battery types but lithium-ion batteries are the most widely used.
 As well as storage by utilities, the growth in electric vehicles looks set to drive a recovery in this market, in 2020 and beyond.